refaktor/rye/README.md

 ### Github

 If code speaks to you, our Github page is the central location for all things Rye.
-You are wellcome to collaborate, post Issues or PR-s, there is tons of things to do and improve :)
+You are welcome to collaborate, post Issues or PR-s, there is tons of things to do and improve :)

 ## Getting Rye